svn2github/nyquist/Readme.txt

 IMPLEMENTATION STATUS
 =====================

+Version 3.15 provides:
+    Fix to retain selected nyquist directory
+    Fix for NyquistIDE in paths with spaces
 Version 3.14 provides:
     New runtime configuration: a nyquist directory in user's home directory has all documentation, libraries, extensions,